 Each Style represents itself through people’s daily interactions.
 At surface level, each Style is closely linked to whether an individual tends to assert himself or respond to others in social settings, and whether he tends to display emotion or secure control in group settings.

 Assertiveness vs. Responsiveness

 Some people prefer to take the lead in more assertive ways, speaking directly and frankly while focusing on the strategic objectives of their teams.
 Others prefer to respond to input from others, sharing their own ideas as a way to build upon others’.
 An individual’s tendency towards assertiveness of responsiveness shows itself in their communication style, conflict-management style, the job roles they are drawn to and the way they perceive themselves and their contributions in the workplace.

 Emoting vs. Controlling

-SOCIAL STYLE Tip of the Day: How does the Amiable Style Person Prefer to Get Difficult News?
+SOCIAL STYLE Tip of the Day: What does the Amiable Style Person Like in a Manager?

 These individuals will look to their managers for support.
 They will respond positively and will be motivated when their managers provide them not only with the resources they need to accomplish their jobs, but also with personal support necessary to get things done.
 This can be in the form of backing them up in meetings and helping them to get approval and support from other important stakeholders in the organization.
 They appreciate managers who are genuine and care about them as people and as members of the organization.